 Each of these executive employment agreements provides for severance and change-in-control payments in the event that Clear Channel Communications terminates the executive's employment without "Cause" or if the executive terminates for "Good Reason."
 "Cause" is narrowly defined, and any determination of "Cause" is subject to a supermajority vote of Clear Channel Communications' independent directors.
 "Good Reason" includes defined change-in-control transactions involving Clear Channel Communications, Clear Channel Communications' election not to automatically extend the term of the employment agreement, a diminution in the executive's pay, duties or title or, (i) in the case of Mark Mays, at any time that the office of Chairman is held by someone other than himself, L. Lowry Mays or Randall Mays; or (ii) in the case of Randall Mays, at any time that either of the offices of Chairman or President and Chief Executive Officer is held by someone other than himself, L. Lowry Mays or Mark Mays.
-If either executive is terminated by Clear Channel Communications without "Cause" or the executive resigns for "Good Reason" then that executive will receive a lump-sum cash payment equal to the base salary and bonus that otherwise would have been paid for the remainder of the term of the agreement (using the highest bonus paid to the executive in the three years preceding the termination but not less than \$1,000,000, continuation of benefits, immediate vesting on the date of termination of all stock options held by the executive on the date of termination, and either: (i) an option to acquire 1,000,000 shares of Clear Channel Communications' common stock at fair market value as of the date of termination that is fully vested and exercisable for a period of 10 years, or (ii) a grant of a number of shares of Clear Channel Communications' common stock equal to: (a) 1,000,000, divided by (b) the number computed by dividing: (x) the last reported sale price of Clear Channel Communications' common stock equal to: (a) 1,000,000, divided by (b) the number computed by dividing: (x) the last reported sale price of Clear Channel Communications' common stock at price (i) above as determined by Clear Channel Communications in accordance with generally accepted accounting principles.
+If either executive is terminated by Clear Channel Communications without

+"Cause" or the executive resigns for "Good Reason" then that executive will receive a lump-sum cash payment equal to the base salary and bonus that otherwise would have been paid for the remainder of the term of the agreement (using the highest bonus paid to the executive in the three years preceding the termination but not less than \$1,000,000), continuation of benefits, immediate vesting on the date of termination of all stock options held by the executive on the date of termination, and either: (i) an option to acquire 1,000,000 shares of Clear Channel Communications' common stock at fair market value as of the date of termination that is fully vested and exercisable for a period of 10 years, or (ii) a grant of a number of shares of Clear Channel Communications' common stock equal to: (a) 1,000,000, divided by (b) the number computed by dividing: (x) the last reported sale price of Clear Channel Communications' common stock on the New York Stock Exchange at the close of the trading day immediately preceding the date of termination of executive's employment, by (y) the value of the stock option described in clause (i) above as determined by Clear Channel Communications in accordance with generally accepted accounting principles.
 Certain tax gross up payments would also be due on such amounts.
-In the event the executive's employment is terminated without "Cause" or for "Good Reason," the employment agreements also restrict the executive's business activities that compete with the business of Clear Channel Communications for a period of two years following
+In the event the executive's employment is terminated without "Cause" or for "Good Reason," the employment agreements also restrict the executive's business activities that compete with the business of Clear Channel Communications.